NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Bridge

-The Bridge node is a configuration node which will be added from within the service node.
+The Bridge node is a configuration node (means it will be not visible in a flow like other nodes) which will be added from within the service node.
 It creates the _bridge_ that iOS sees, i.e. the device that is added to the Apple Home app by the user.
 All accessories behind a bridge noded are then automatically added by iOS.

 - **Pin Code**: Specify the Pin for the pairing process.